JorgeCosta87/decentralized-autonomous-computing/docs/OVERVIEW.md

-# Decentralized autonomous computing - System Overview
+# Sol-Mind Protocol - System Overview

 ## Introduction

-Decentralized autonomous computing (DAC) network built on Solana.
+Sol-Mind Protocol is a decentralized autonomous computing (DAC) network built on Solana.
 The protocol enables secure, verifiable execution of AI agent tasks using Trusted Execution Environments (TEEs) and implements a payment system for compute resources.

 ## Core Components